FarzadHayat/ultimate-earth-championship/README.md

 # Ultimate Earth Championship

 ### SENG201 project made in 2023-S1 by:
-- Farzad Hayatbakhsh - fha62
+- Farzad Hayatbakhsh - fha62 - 15424500
-- Oliver Coates - oco36
+- Oliver Coates - oco36 - 54134289

 ### Folder Index
- - **UltimateEarthChampionship** - Contains Eclipse project source code including unit tests
+ - **UltimateEarthChampionship/** - Contains Eclipse project source code including unit tests
- - **doc** - Contains compiled Javadoc documentation for the project
+ - **doc/** - Contains compiled Javadoc documentation for the project
- - **uml** - Contains UML use case and class diagrams in both PDF and JPG format
+ - **uml/** - Contains UML use case and class diagrams in both PNG format
  - **Report.pdf** - Project report
  - **README.md** - The file you are reading right now.
 Contains instructions on how to open and run the project.
- - **fha62_oco36_UltimateEarthChampionship.jar** - Runnable jar file
+ - **fha62_oco36_SportsTournament.jar** - Runnable jar file

 ### Run the java application
 1. Ensure JRE 17 (Java Runtime Environment) is installed on your machine.
+2. Extract the zip file.
-2. Open the zip folder in a terminal window
+3. Open the extracted folder in a terminal window.
-3. Run ```java -jar fha62_oco36_UltimateEarthChampionship.jar```.
+4. Run ```java -jar fha62_oco36_SportsTournament.jar```.

 ### Import source code inside Eclipse
 1. Extract the zip file.